-We designed the device to include several functionalities to improve its possible clinical usage and overcome the limitations of existing systems.
-These contributions include an integrated low-power hardware design that includes internet of medical things functionality and a sensor network of distributed accelerometers.
-Furthermore, the software includes sensor fusion and context awareness that enables efficient continuous measurements independent of motion or position changes.
+We designed the device to include several functionalities to improve its possible clinical usage and overcome the limitations of existing systems that prevent continuous bioimpedance measurement.
+These contributions include an integrated, low-power hardware design that includes internet of medical things functionality and a sensor network of distributed accelerometers.
+Furthermore, the software includes sensor fusion and context awareness that enables continuous measurements independent of motion or position changes.